 Get the Complete List here – Top Engineering Entrance Exams after 12th PCM!

-As per the JEE Mains Eligibility Criteria, a candidate has got total 3 attempts to appear in the Mains Exam.
-Therefore, the candidates who have appeared for either one or two times, have one more chance to avail in JEE and make their career goals accomplished.
+As per the JEE Mains Eligibility Criteria, a candidate has got total 2 attempts to appear in the Mains Exam in a year.
+Therefore, the candidates who have appeared for one time, have one more chance to avail in JEE and make their career goals accomplished.

 Candidates must learn from their previous mistakes.
 They must prepare more attentively next time.
 As per the guide of JEE Mains 2019 Preparation, one can even prepare for the exam without coaching.